-Unarmed Black Man, Rayshard Brooks, Shot & Killed In A Wendy’s Drive-Thru By Atlanta Police Officer
+Atlanta Police Officer Fatally Shoots Black Man In Wendy’s Drive-Thru

-On Friday night, an Atlanta police officer shot and killed an unarmed black man named Rayshard Brooks in a Wendy’s drive-thru after he allegedly resisted arrest, CNN reported earlier today.
+On Friday night, an Atlanta police officer shot and killed a black man named Rayshard Brooks in a Wendy’s drive-thru after he allegedly resisted arrest, CNN reported earlier today.

 According to the article, footage of the incident was shared on social media, and the Georgia Bureau of Investigation has since gotten involved.
 They released a statement via their official Twitter account to state that they were aware of the incident and were investigating.